joeyzobel/joeyzobel/README.md

 ## About me!

 Welcome to my GitHub profile!
-I'm a linguist and statistician, and I'm especially interested in integrating state-of-the-art quantitative techniques and social science research.
-In the past, I've worked on quantitative projects ranging from developmental psycholinguistics to corpus sociolinguistics and bilingual phonetics to predictive computational statistics.
-I'm particularly intrigued by the potential that classification techniques like random forests and support vector machines show to shed light on sociolinguistic phenomena.
+I'm interested in interpreting and visualizing data to extract insights into human behavior.
+I was trained at Pomona College as a linguist and statistician, although I also minored in Late Antique-Medieval Studies, and I believe in the importance of effectively and persuasively writing up data results.
+On my profile, you can find a number of sample data visualization projects I've worked on in R, Python, and SQL.

 <!--